mulhouse/piroplasme/helloplasma.md

 # Hello Plasma
 Plasma was an association aimed at setting up amazing gigs of obscure indie bands in insolite places for few people.
-Active from 94 to 10, in the east of France, they released [Piroplasme](https://mulhouse.github.io/piroplasme/), a CD sampler of 14 local indie bands in 95.
+Active from 94 to 10, in the east of France, they released <a href="https://mulhouse.github.io/piroplasme" target="_self">Piroplasme</a>), a CD sampler of 14 local indie bands in 95.

 # History
 | Date     | Titre                            | Son                                                                               | Images                        | Action             | Lieu                    | Ville        |